Your composting problems

 Empty your kitchen caddy along with your garden waste into your compost bin.

-A 50:50 mix of ‘greens’ such as fruit and veg peelings, tea bags and grass cuttings and ‘browns’ such as leaves, cardboard, egg boxes, egg shells and shredded paper is the perfect recipe for good compost.
+A 50:50 mix of ‘greens’ such as fruit and veg peelings, tea leaves/coffee grounds and grass cuttings and ‘browns’ such as leaves, cardboard, egg boxes, egg shells and shredded paper is the perfect recipe for good compost.

 You could also add some bulky items such as toilet roll tubes and scrunched up paper into your bin and turn your compost with a garden fork or similar to introduce more air.